 Describe your professional goals and how the MBA will help you achieve them.
 Be open and self-aware, demonstrating your understanding of what the MBA can do for you. (maximum 500 words)

 If you have already submitted the MBA application form, you may upload your personal statement via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).
 Please include your full name at the top of the statement.

 If you wish to submit the personal statement prior to the MBA application, or if you are unable to upload the document to your Application Status page, you may send the statement as an attachment via email to email@example.com with “MBA Personal Statement” in the subject

 Submit a current résumé highlighting professional and volunteer experiences.
 You should have the professional experience and commitment that would typically be demonstrated by two or more years of work or volunteer experience.
 Healthcare Concentration applicants should highlight their experiences within the healthcare industry.

-These are confidential recommendations and must be sent directly from the references to the Office of Graduate Admission.
-Original documents must be sent to our office.
-Applicants who wish to view a copy of the completed recommendations are responsible for making the appropriate arrangements with their references.
+A link to the recommendation form will be sent when the Recommendations section of the MBA application form has been completed.
+Please alert your references in advance to expect an email from St. Catherine University.
+These are confidential recommendations submitted directly from the references to the Office of Graduate Admission; applicants who wish to view the recommendations are responsible for making the appropriate arrangements with their references.

 Paper transcripts must be mailed in a sealed envelope directly from the registrar of each institution to the Office of Graduate Admission at St. Catherine University.
 Transcripts that do not meet these criteria will be considered unofficial and will not be used to complete the applicant’s file.
 Electronic transcripts must be sent directly from the institution to St. Catherine (email@example.com); electronic transcripts forwarded by the applicant will not be accepted.